danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.sendScreenshotNotification.html" name="messages.sendScreenshotNotification">Notify the other user in a private chat that a screenshot of the chat was taken: messages.sendScreenshotNotification</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/users.setSecureValueErrors.html" name="users.setSecureValueErrors">Notify the user that the sent passport data contains some errors The user will not be able to re-submit their Passport data to you until the errors are fixed (the contents of the field for which you returned the error must change): users.setSecureValueErrors</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getPassword.html" name="account.getPassword">Obtain configuration for two-factor authorization with password: account.getPassword</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/stats.getMessagePublicForwards.html" name="stats.getMessagePublicForwards">Obtains a list of messages, indicating to which other public channels was a channel message forwarded.  : stats.getMessagePublicForwards</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.setBotPrecheckoutResults.html" name="messages.setBotPrecheckoutResults">Once the user has confirmed their payment and shipping details, the bot receives an updateBotPrecheckoutQuery update.  : messages.setBotPrecheckoutResults</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.receivedCall.html" name="phone.receivedCall">Optional: notify the server that the user is currently busy in a call: this will automatically refuse all incoming phone calls until the current phone call is ended: phone.receivedCall</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.updatePinnedMessage.html" name="messages.updatePinnedMessage">Pin a message: messages.updatePinnedMessage</a>